About the LDC Driving Instructor Course

 - Plus three days of business start up training (16 hours) if you decide to join LDC and a business start up package worth over £1,000 as our 'thank you' for joining.

-- Earn while you learn on a trainee licence giving you up to 6 months on-the-job training ready for the final Part 3 test.
+- Earn while you learn on a low-cost trainee licence giving you up to 6 months on-the-job training ready for the final Part 3 test.

 - Alternatively, train learners for free or use your trainer's learners as a means to acquire this essential on-the-job training without having to give up your current job.